moov-io/tr31/README.md

 TR-31 is a method defined by ASC X9.143 for secure cryptographic key exchange between devices and systems, particularly in the financial industry.
 This format provides a structured way to protect sensitive key material while maintaining essential metadata about key usage, algorithms, and other attributes.

+## Project Status

+moov-io/tr31 is undergoing active development and testing within Moov.
+Please star the project and share feedback, bugs, questions, etc in the [`tr31` channel in slack](https://slack.moov.io/).
+If you find security vulnerabilities reach out to `oss@moov.io`.

 ## Features

 - Supports all major TR-31 key block versions: